 Each corporate business will have its own specific requirements, which can be found in the programme criteria.
 This can include things like close proximity to specific locations (such as trade fairs), availability of conference facilities or a fast WiFi-connection throughout the hotel.
 Ensure you fully understand their requirements, and certainly do not assume that corporate travel managers know your hotel.
 It’s always a good idea to invite prospect bookers into the hotel so they can see what you have on offer.

 It’s also important to have a good understanding of how they make hotel reservations in the first place.
 Trends show that mobile bookings are growing fast: they grew by 1700% in just four years.
-If your site is not yet optimised for mobile, have a look our recent article on how to ensure your hotel website is mobile friendly [add the link once published].
+If your site is not yet optimised for mobile, have a look our recent article on how to ensure your hotel website is mobile friendly.
 If they book via a travel company or hotel booking agent, engage with them to ensure they fully understand the benefits and cost savings of booking with your hotel.

 Maintain positive client relationships